-- Adding an underground portal on Cow Mountain, with an additional underground mining area called the Lowhee Zone, and an underground connection from this area to the Mine Site Complex; - Removing the 'B Road' as a haul route option, which was a concern during Application Review due to dust, noise and visual impacts on Wells; - Maintaining the existing water treatment plant at Bonanza Ledge Site and building a new one at the Mine Site Complex; - Adding a water discharge location at the Bonanza Ledge Site into Lowhee Creek; - Increasing the maximum production rate from 4,750 to 4,900 tonnes per day; - Adding a crusher, screening plant, and ore sorter at the Bonanza Ledge Site for the first four years of operations; - Using the A-road and Highway 26 through the District of Wells to transport concentrate from the Bonanza Ledge Site to the Quesnel River Mill during the first four years of operations; and - Increase in the maximum number of workers during operations.
+- Incorporating an existing underground portal (Cow Portal) located south of Wells, with an additional underground mining area called the Lowhee Zone, and an underground connection from this area to the Mine Site Complex; - Removing the 'B Road' as a haul route option, which was a concern during Application Review due to dust, noise, and visual impacts on Wells; - Maintaining the existing water treatment plant at Bonanza Ledge Site (with a discharge location into Lowhee Creek) and building a new one at the Mine Site Complex; - Increasing the maximum production rate from 4,750 to 4,900 tonnes per day; - Adding a crusher, screening plant, and ore sorter at the Bonanza Ledge Site for the first four years of operations; - Using the 'A Road' and Highway 26 through the District of Wells to transport concentrate from the Bonanza Ledge Site to the Quesnel River Mill during the first four years of operations; and, - Increasing the maximum number of workers during operations.

 These changes were reviewed by the Technical Advisory Committee and the Community Advisory Committee, and an additional 30-day public comment period was held to understand any public concerns with these design changes.
-This led to the 150-day legislated time period being extended to accommodate this additional review.
+This led to the 150-day legislated time period being extended by approximately four months to accommodate this additional review.